 The course is delivered through lectures, seminars, workshops, case studies and field trips, and involves reading, essay writing and individual and group project work.
 Student performance is assessed through course work, examinations, and an individual dissertation report undertaken during the summer on a topic selected by the student.

-The programme involves field work abroad (undertaken in recent years in Barcelona, Spain; Cairo Egypt; and Accra, Ghana), as well as in UK, allowing students to put into practice some of the tools and techniques acquired during the course.
+The programme involves field work abroad (undertaken in recent years in Mek'ele, Ethiopia; Mbarara, Uganda; Barcelona, Spain; Cairo, Egypt; and Accra, Ghana), as well as in the UK, allowing students to put into practice some of the tools and techniques acquired during the course.

 BENVGUE1 Urban Development and Economics introduces the key concepts and theories of economics, as applied to problem diagnosis and policy making in urban development.